 Compensation of Recommended by Approved by Board of Directors as a whole Board of Directors Shareholders Executive Board as a whole Board of Directors Shareholders Chairman of the Board, CEO and Executive Board as a whole Compensation Committee Board of Directors (a) Non-executive members of the Board of Directors Compensation Committee Board of Directors (b) Members of the Executive Board CEO together with Chairman Compensation Committee

-(a) Chairman as well as CEO not voting on own compensation, and not participating in the relevant meetings.
+- (a) Chairman as well as CEO not voting on own compensation, and not participating in the relevant meetings. - (b) Members not voting on own compensation to the extent that Committee fees are concerned.

 Compensation Committee (CC)